tobeva/tobeva.com/content/about/neuroscience/_index.md

 When I joined Janelia, Raveler was limited in the image sizes you could browse.
-I implemented a tiled viewer that in theory could browse images of any size, using an approach similar to how Google Maps works.
-We were able to browse stacks with thousands of images as large as 50,000 x 50,000 pixels, over one terabyte of total imagery.
+I implemented a tiled viewer that in theory could browse images of any size, using an approach similar to Google Maps.
+We were able to browse stacks with thousands of images as large as 50,000 x 50,000 pixels.
+Over one terabyte of total imagery.
 This work was done with OpenGL in Python.

 ![Raveler 1](raveler-1.jpg)

 I also added some 2D and 3D visualizations of the reconstructed neurons to give users insight into shapes they were creating.
-The image on left below is 2D and the one on the right is 3D:
+The center image below is 2D while the one on the right is 3D and can be rotated:

 ![Raveler 2](raveler-2.jpg)

-The users of Raveler were at Janelia and it was gratifying to see in-person how the improvements that we made to the software were making their lives easier and their work more productive.
+The users of Raveler worked in the building and it was gratifying to see in-person how the improvements that we made to the software were making their lives easier and their work more productive.

 <ul class="list-unstyled d-flex justify-content-between align-items-center mb-0 pt-5">
   <li>